Learn How To Set a Godly Vision for Your Marriage

-We’ve all heard this before in reference to politics, corporate companies, movements — even churches.
-But this is no old adage; it comes straight from scripture (Proverbs 29:18), and it applies to much more than just hitting the bottom line.
+We’ve heard this saying before in reference to politics, corporations, movements, and churches.
+But, this is not just an adage; it comes straight from scripture, and it applies to much more than hitting the bottom line.

 We’re talking about your marriage.

 The Bible wastes no time underlining the importance of being in relationship.
-Just a few pages into Genesis, we see God say it’s not good for man to be alone (Genesis 2:18), soon followed by the creation of man’s perfect counterpart—woman (Genesis 2:21-22).
+This is evident a few pages into Genesis, and it is followed by the creation of man’s perfect counterpart—woman.

 What is your vision?
-What is the proverbial banner that you want to hang over your marriage, driving your choices and reactions individually and as a couple?
+What is the proverbial banner that you and your spouse want to hang over your marriage, driving your choices and reactions individually and as a couple?
 Put simply, what do you want your marriage to look like?
 Answering these questions isn’t as complicated as it seems.
 It takes willingness and openness to talk with each other about your hopes for your marriage.

-As a first step, set aside time with your spouse to answer that question together:
+As a first step, set aside time with your spouse to answer this question together.

 What do we want our marriage to look like?